-The Offering Securities Offered 10% Unsecured Bonds (referred to herein as the "Bonds") Securities Offered See Item 5.1, Terms of Securities, for details regarding the Bonds.
-Price Per Security \$1,000 per Bond Minimum Offering here is no minimum because the Corporation has raised \$5,155,000 (5,155 bonds) to date and, therefore, met its nitial Minimum Offering of \$150,000 (150 bonds).
-Maximum Offering \$9,845,000 (9,845 Bonds).
-The Corporation's initial Maximum Offering has been adjusted from \$15,000,000 15,000 Bonds) to \$9,845,000 (9,845 Bonds) to account for the \$5,155,000 (5,155 bonds) issued to date.
-Minimum Subscription Amount Per Subscriber \$5,000 (5 Bonds) Payment Terms Payment in full by certified cheque, money order, bank draft or wire transfer of the subscription price is to be made with the delivery of a duly executed and completed Subscription Agreement.
+The Offering Securities Offered 8% 1-Year Unsecured Bonds ("8% Bonds") 9% 3-Year Unsecured Bonds ("9% Bonds") (8% Bonds and 9% Bonds are collectively referred to herein as the "Bonds") See Item 5.1, Terms of Securities, for details regarding the Bonds.
+Price Per Security \$1,000 per Bond Minimum Offering There is no minimum offe ering.
+Maximum Offering \$50,000,000 (50,000 Bonds) Minimum Subscription Amount Per Subscriber \$5,000 (5 Bonds) Payment Terms Payment in full by certified cheque, money order, bank draft or wire transfer of the subscription price is to be made with the delivery of a duly executed and completed Subscription Agreement.
 Please note that personal cheques will not be accepted.
 See Item 5.2 Subscription Procedure.
-Proposed Closing Date(s) The Corporation's initial Minimum Offering has already been reached.
-Closings will take place periodically at the Corporation's discretion.
+Proposed Closing Date(s) Closings will take place periodically at the Corporation's discretion.
 Income Tax Consequences There are important tax consequences to these securities.
 See Item 6 Income Tax Consequences and Deferred Plan Eligibility.
 Purchasers' Rights You have 2 business days to cancel your Subscription Agreement to purchase these securities.
 If there is a misrepresentation in this Offering Memorandum, you have the right to sue either for damages or to cancel the Subscription Agreement.
 See Item 11 Purchasers' Rights.
 Resale Restrictions You will not be able to sell these securities except in very limited circumstances.
 You may never be able to resell these securities.
 See Item 10 Resale Restrictions.
-Selling Agents Where allowed by applicable securities legislation, the Corporation may offer compensation of up to a maximum of 10% of the gross proceeds realized on the sale of Bonds under this Offering to registered dealers, exempt market dealers, or where permitted, non-registrants, including parties related to the Corporation, employees and/or contractors of such parties, and officers and directors of the Corporation.
-Such compensation may be payable to such parties at the time of sale of the Bonds and/or as an annual Trailer Fee on the Bonds outstanding after the first year of subscription as determined by the Corporation in its discretion.
-The Corporation may offer additional compensation of up to a maximum of 10% of any principal amount of the Bonds reinvested in Bonds to such parties in an amount and on terms determined by the Corporation in its discretion.
+Selling Agents Compensation in respect of the sale of Bonds under this Offering payable to registered dealers, exempt market dealers, or where permitted, non-registrants, including parties related to, or employed or engaged by, the Corporation, will be paid by TPFM The Phoenix Fund Management Ltd or MLI Marble Lending Inc., which will not be reimbursed by the Corporation.
 See Item 7 Compensation Paid to Sellers and Finders.
 CORPORATION'S COPY - Please print your name, sign and date below, and submit this page with your Subscription Agreement.
+Investor Name: Investor Signature: Date:

-Amended and Restated Offering Memorandum
+Offering Memorandum